A marriage Mother nature would love

 Selby Gardens will be 45 years old in July and Historic Spanish Point is 38 years old.

-The immediate benefit for members of either site is that they will be able to visit either of both sites with either membership card.
+The immediate benefit for members of either site is that they will be able to visit either of the sites with either membership card.

 “The new mission statement speaks to the native nature and regional history of the two campuses,” McCarthy said.